 Nutrient Issues & pH

-Autoflowering plants do have the reputation of being easier to grow than their photoperiod counterparts, however that doesn’t mean that growers are free to feed and water them as they please.
+Autoflowering plants are easier to grow than photoperiod strains, however that doesn’t mean that growers are free to feed and water them as they please.
 In fact, autoflowers can be less forgiving due to their limited life cycle.
 As a result, the right balance of nutrients, as well as the right amount of water and pH levels, are the key to having a bountiful harvest.

 Despite having the best intentions, many growers tend to overfeed and/or overwater their plants, thinking that by drowning them in nutes they will get everything they need and have a little leftover when the going gets tough.
 However, this approach can lead to an overdose of a given nutrient, leading to nutrient lockout and a pH imbalance, stunting growth and potentially even killing the plant.
 On the other end of the spectrum, some growers neglect their plants’ needs and let them go hungry and/or thirsty, resulting in smaller plants and lower yields.